cap-js/docs/guides/deployment/to-kyma.md

 #### Get Access to a Container Registry

 SAP BTP doesn't provide a container registry, but you can choose from offerings of hosted open source and private container image registries, as well as solutions that can be run on premise or in your own cloud infrastructure.
-Popular container registries include company-managed [JFrog Artifactory](https://jfrog.com/artifactory/) or [Docker Hub](https://hub.docker.com/).

 ::: tip Ensure network access